dekuNukem/usb4vc-configurator/README.md

 ![Alt text](resources/rpiupdate.jpeg)

-The new profiles should appear in the `Gamepad Protocol` menu, use `enter` button to cycle through.
+The new profiles should appear in the `Gamepad Protocol` setting, use `enter` button to cycle through.

 ![Alt text](resources/descent.jpeg)